Falls From Height

-Specialist teams are trained and equipped for falls from height to provide vital safety advice to clients in relation to their individual needs.
-Specifically focussing on the versatility of systems suitable for horizontal, vertical, inclined and curved structures.
-Addressing the differing demands of modern architecture, heritage buildings and industrial environments.
+Specialist teams are trained and equipped for falls from height to provide vital safety advice to clients about their individual needs.
+Specifically focussing on the versatility of systems suitable for horizontal, vertical, inclined, and curved structures.
+Addressing the differing demands of modern architecture, heritage buildings, and industrial environments.

 Are you Responsible?

 The answer could well be and most probably is ‘yes’.
 According to Health and Safety Legislation, these people are considered ‘duty holders’ who are responsible for ensuring adequate fall protection and may potentially be liable in the event of an accident.

 - Planning Supervisor

 There are three key stages to be considered for worker safety for falls from height.

 - Eliminate the risk – Install plant and equipment in safe locations where there is no risk of a fall.